sanskrit/raw_etexts_english/blogs/manasataramgini/2016-04-10_a-biographical-journey-from-conics-to-ovals.md

 +++
-title = "A biographical journey from conics toxa0ovals"
+title = "A biographical journey from conics to ovals"

 +++
 As this article needed a lot of figures with some mathematical notation